aecay/Annotald/doc/user.rst

 - at the word level,
 - without any unmarked default categories.

-Then, :ref:`some options <casevars>` need to be set in the configuration file.
+Then, :attr:`some options <config.displayCaseMenu>` need to be set in the configuration file.
 Once this is done, the context menu will contain options for setting case: